 Are you self-employed?
 Do you earn seasonal income?
 Are you a consultant, promoter, tax-preparer, freelancer, artist or other professional with an irregular income stream?

-If so, a bank statement loan program may be perfect for you.
+Regardless if you’re a first-time home buyer or refinancing, a bank statement loan program may be the perfect home loan for you.

 Rates and down payment requirements vary from one lender to the next.
-It’s always good to shop around the find the lowest rate possible.
+It’s always good to shop around to find the lowest rate possible.